tianjianl/tianjianl/README.md

 I am also interested in more broader topics in NLP that may or may not be about deep learning: parsing, POS tagging, CF grammar, phase alignment...

+There is a list of wonderful CS courses and my study notes under [this](https://github.com/truthbutcher/studymaterials) repository which I will try to update consistently.

 I enjoy watching old movies as well as spending time with the nature during my spare time.
 If you have anything to share with me, please feel free to contact me through my email: tli104@jhu.edu